By Martekuor Dodoo, MD

 - Engage multiple researchers/staff for consent process.
 This allows for removal of direct relationship between one professor / supervisor / mentor & students / trainees as part of the consent process.

 - Have an explicit and stated process in the protocol for voluntary/informed consent.

 - Ensure that there are explicit protections for the privacy of data.
 Consider what demographic information is required for the research.
 In small programs, it may be easy for professors to identify students / trainees based on the broadest of demographic information.
 Is this information necessary?
 If yes can some researchers be blinded to some of the data so that they are not aware of participation of individuals they supervise?

 - All research involving human subjects must have IRB approval

-Please contact the Office of Research Integrity at [email protected] if you have any questions.
+Please contact the MedStar Health Research Institute, Office of Research Integrity for additional guidance.

 Leentjens, A. F. G., & Levenson, J. L. (2013).
 Ethical issues concerning the recruitment of university students as research subjects.
 Journal of Psychosomatic Research, 75(4), 394–398. https://doi.org/10.1016/j.jpsychores.2013.03.007